Boss Mama at Grubeze, Product Designer and Developer

 Renae was amazed to find her Google searches came up with nothing that offered 100percentt full clothing coverage while feeding.
 “I wanted a product that would solve my problems and save me time and money.
 I couldn’t be the only parent out there who wanted something better than a bib, something that actually offered full protection and delivered on its promise.
 When I couldn’t find it that’s when I knew I was on to something and I thought well, ‘I’ll just make it myself’.”

-Mamas who trialled grubeze reported more often than not their ‘little grubbers’ wore the same outfit all day and any clothing changes weren’t related to feeding.
+Mamas who trialed grubeze reported more often than not their ‘little grubbers’ wore the same outfit all day and any clothing changes weren’t related to feeding.
 Also, grubeze became a feeding association for nonverbal ‘little grubbers’, handing it to mum to let them know they were hungry.
 How awesome is that?

 Trial mama, Olivia Kaino, says grubeze is magical, it practically repels food.
 I didn’t even have to wash it after each use because the unique, custom print acts to camouflage food stains and you can just wipe it over.
 “No matter how hard my son tried to get dirty, grubeze had it all covered.
 I can’t wait to gift grubeze to all my mamatobe friends,” she said.

-Two years in the making, grubeze was conceptualised and designed by single mama from Melbourne, Australia, Renae Carolan, and further developed with Clara Chan, garment technician and designer with over 20 years’ experience in fashion and kids wear.
-Easy to use, grubeze comes in a handy carry bag and features a convenient long double zip to allow for mid meal bum changes and adjustable wrist and ankles to suit any little grubber’s proportions.
+Two years in the making, grubeze was conceptualized and designed by single mama from Melbourne, Australia, Renae Carolan, and further developed with Clara Chan, garment technician and designer with over 20 years’ experience in fashion and kids wear.
+Easy to use, grubeze comes in a handy carry bag and features a convenient long double zip to allow for mid-meal bum changes and adjustable wrist and ankles to suit any little grubber’s proportions.
 Extremely durable, grubeze is also antimicrobial, fire-retardant and resists abrasion and stands up to repeated washing and tumble drying.

-How important is grit, determination and persistence to you in growing your business?
+How important is grit, determination, and persistence to you in growing your business?